abhaykhati/spring-Rest-SpringBoot-microservices/README.md

 It has implementation for spring boot tools like Swagger, Internationalization, Postman, Heteoas etc.

+Swagger Documentation URL

-To access swagger documentation use http://localhost:8080/v2/api-docs
+To access SWAGGER API documentation use http://localhost:8080/v2/api-docs

-To access visual documentation use http://localhost:8080/swagger-ui.html
+To access VISUAL documentation use      http://localhost:8080/swagger-ui.html